-Former Lobo Women's Hoops standout (1998-2002), Molly McKinnon, returns for her third season as the program's strength and conditioning coach.
+Former Lobo Women's Hoops standout (1998-2002), Molly McKinnon, returns for her fourth season as the program's strength and conditioning coach.
 She spent her New Mexico career under former head coach Don Flanagan, including her final two seasons under then-assistant coach Yvonne Sanchez.

 Prior to her return to Albuquerque, McKinnon spent six seasons as a strength and conditioning coach at Kansas.
 She was in charge of developing all aspects of strength and conditioning regimen for the Jayhawk softball, soccer, and men's golf programs while also assisting with men's and women's basketball.

 While at KU, McKinnon observed lactate levels in her soccer athletes during preseason, postseason, and at the conclusion of the competitive season along with using the team polar system to simulate postseason training to game-day data.